ljl-geek/Recipes/other_folks/sourdough_muffins.md

 ## Directions

-✨Mix all ingredients except flour.
+* Mix all ingredients except flour.
 Let everything sit for 5 mins while the yeast bubbles then mix flour in.
-✨Knead flour on the counter (or use a mixer) and work until smooth.
+* Knead flour on the counter (or use a mixer) and work until smooth.
-✨Let sit until doubled in size (I left mine for almost 2 hours).
+* Let sit until doubled in size (I left mine for almost 2 hours).
-✨Cut dough and each ball will be around 118g.
+* Cut dough and each ball will be around 118g.
-✨Line baking tray with cornmeal- place dough balls on top and cover to allow for second rise (30 mins).
+* Line baking tray with cornmeal- place dough balls on top and cover to allow for second rise (30 mins).
-✨Warm skillet on stove- toast muffins then place in heated oven at 350°F and bake for 10 mins.
+* Warm skillet on stove- toast muffins then place in heated oven at 350°F and bake for 10 mins.
-⭐️let cool and enjoy!
+* Let cool and enjoy!